 The Chirico Trail

-Just a short drive out of downtown Issaquah, you’ll find a field and a parking lot, a couple of picnic tables, and the multicolored ballooning chutes of paragliders landing.
+Just a mile or so out of downtown Issaquah, you’ll find a field and a parking lot, a couple of picnic tables, and the multicolored ballooning chutes of paragliders landing.
 This is where your hike on the Chirico Trail begins.
 Cross the field to the trailhead, which is clearly and artistically signed with an arch, a couple of benches, some flags, a wooden carving of a winged bear, and some beautiful metalwork featuring a crest and the words Chirico Trail.
 Crossing a small wooden bridge and walking a hundred yards or so will land you at what used to be the old trailhead before the slight reroute that steered hikers out of the way of the paragliders’ landing strip.
 Duck into the shade of the lush mossy woods, surrounding yourself with ancient Douglas firs, moss-covered logs and rocks, and an amazing amount of ferns.
 The green is so vivid it looks like an edited photograph with the saturation cranked all the way up.

 The Chirico Trail is not short on benches and rest stops; the first bench is about a mile in and many folks use it for a quick shoe-tie, snack, or rest for the kids or dogs.
 Pushing on ahead, the forest gets airier and more open, continuing to exude that impossibly vibrant green.
-A couple of nice flat stretches break up the second mile, then a nice gradual final push to the first viewpoint, which is a large field home to dogs and frisbees, senior pictures, picnics, school trips, the occasional yoga class, and another bench.
+A couple of nice flat stretches break up the second mile, then a gradual final push to the first viewpoint, which is a large field home to dogs and frisbees, senior pictures, picnics, school trips, the occasional yoga class, and another bench.
 Rainier is front and center as the foothills roll away to the south, and if the wind patterns allow paragliders to launch from this side, it’s worth staying to watch and capture some action photos.

 The Scene At The Top

 This trail is also home to several events, one of which is the annual Chirico Tenpeat, where the goal is ten laps in twelve hours, and barring that, just do as many as you want, or can.
 It’s free, you don’t have to register, and there are no real prizes given (other than the furry tiger hat that gets passed on to the winner from the previous year’s winner).
-I was going through a rough patch emotionally and decided that I needed something mentally and physically brutal to help push me through it, and boy did it do the trick.
+I did it a couple years ago while I was going through a rough patch emotionally and decided that I needed something mentally and physically brutal to help push me through it, and boy did it do the trick.
 At 7 am we all sprinted out of the gate and fell into place, spreading out into a single file of a hundred or so hikers.
 By my fourth lap I was so far deep in the zone I was losing chunks of time.
 People were starting to lap each other and everyone looked familiar and I felt like Bill Murray in Groundhog Day.
-I wound up only doing eight laps; it was 6pm and my paced had slowed, making a one hour round trip impossible.
-So I stretched barefoot in the grass and watched people finish, doing the math in my head: 11 hours, 30 miles, just over 14,000 feet gained and lost over and over and over.
+I wound up only doing eight laps; it was 6pm and my pace had slowed, making a one hour round trip impossible.
+So I lounged around barefoot in the grass and watched people finish, doing the math in my head: 11 hours, 30 miles, just over 14,000 feet gained and lost over and over and over.
 I played with a blister and knew my left second toenail would turn black and come off, and felt like I became a part of the mountain that day.